 Welcome to the online home of Sandy Valley High School / Middle School Guidance.
 Use the top menu to navigate.
+Stay tuned to SVTV announcements for important Counseling news.

 Be sure to check out the new OhioMeansJobs Career-Planning and Career Guide page, a resource for career exploration, college searches, scholarship opportunities, and more!